© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ringwork and motte, 230m north east of Stanborough Camp is a scheduled monument protected by Historic England under reference 1019242.
 View the official record →

-A ringwork and motte is a fortified earthwork located approximately 230 metres north-east of Stanborough Camp in Devon.
+The ringwork and motte situated 230 metres north east of Stanborough Camp is a medieval fortification dating to the Norman period or later medieval centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019242.

 Ringwork and motte, 230m north east of Stanborough Camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019242.